-I have posted data files containing the azimuth modulation parameters in (gzipped) BYU .SIR file format on our anonymous ftp site at ftp://scp.byu.edu.edu/outgoing/data/ts/azmod/ This directory also includes a matlab script (studyarea.m) that illustrates how to read, plot, and compute the azimuth modulation.
+I have posted beta versions of the data files containing the azimuth modulation parameters in (gzipped) BYU .SIR file format on our anonymous ftp site at ftp://scp.byu.edu.edu/outgoing/data/ts/azmod/ in separate subdirectories for each sensor.
+The main directory also includes a matlab script (studyarea.m) that illustrates how to read, plot, and compute the azimuth modulation.
 The subroutines this script calls are available in the software area on our ftp site.
 If you have any questions, let me know.

-As previously noted, the scatterometer observations extend from somewhat less than 20 deg incidence angle to nearly 65 deg.
-The azimuth modulation data set is optimized at a 40 deg incidence angle, which is appropriate for scatterometer observations.
+As previously noted, the ASCAT scatterometer observations extend from somewhat less than 20 deg incidence angle to nearly 65 deg.
+The ASCAT azimuth modulation data set is optimized at a 40 deg incidence angle, which is appropriate for scatterometer observations.
 Since SAR observations tend to be at much lower incidence angles, some error can be expected.
-It is possible, however, to derive coefficients optimized for use at a lower incidence angle, though this would be limited by the incidence angles of the available scatterometer observations
+It is possible, however, to derive coefficients optimized for use at a lower incidence angle, though this would be limited by the incidence angles of the available scatterometer observations.
+For QuikSCAT, the model has no incidence angle dependence.
+We previously derived second-order model coefficients with incidence angle dependence in Long and Drinkwater (2000).